syuja/GreenPlumSetup/Installation_Recap.md

         psql -d template1 -h gpMaster -p 5432 -U gpadmin

+Set the global variables in your `.bashrc`.
+[List](http://gpdb.docs.pivotal.io/4380/install_guide/env_var_ref.html)
 This will connect you to the database.
-You are now ready to start loading tables!!
+You are now ready to start loading tables!

 [Back to top](#top)